jefdewitt/mundana-theme-jekyll/_posts/2021-12-02-just-ship-it.md

 That’s not to say I don’t take it seriously.
 I do.
 My goal is to offer a tip, an insight, or a small win for your time.
 That’s it.

-And that is how I got started in everything I’ve ever done; my sobriety, my career, my relationships.
-Owning my imperfection as I go.
+How I got started in everything I’ve ever done, my sobriety, my career, and my relationships is by owning my imperfection as I go.

 ##### Just Ship It